 Answer:

 The sample sizes for homogeneous patches of the AIRSAR and RADARSAT2 datasets are 50x50 and 300x300 respectively.
 The computed L values are: 3.2752 and 3.4241 respectively.
-This information is added into revised article.
+This information has now been added in the revised article.

 Comment: